microsoft/CCF/doc/build_apps/logging_cpp.rst

 This example installs at ``"log/private", HTTP_POST``, so will be invoked for HTTP requests beginning :http:POST:`/app/log/private`.

 The return value from ``make_endpoint`` is an ``Endpoint&`` object which can be used to alter how the handler is executed.
 For example, the handler for :http:POST:`/app/log/private` shown above sets a `schema` declaring the types of its request and response bodies.
 These will be used in calls to the :http:GET:`/app/api` endpoint to populate the relevant parts of the OpenAPI document.
+That OpenAPI document in turn is used to generate the entries in this documentation describing :http:POST:`/app/log/private`.

 There are other endpoints installed for the URI path ``/app/log/private`` with different verbs, to handle :http:GET:`GET </app/log/private>` and :http:DELETE:`DELETE </app/log/private>` requests.
+Requests with those verbs will be executed by the appropriate handler.
 Any other verbs, without an installed endpoint, will not be accepted - the framework will return a ``405 Method Not Allowed`` response.

 To process the raw body directly, a handler should use the general lambda signature which takes a single ``EndpointContext&`` parameter.
 Examples of this are also included in the logging sample app.
 For instance the ``log_record_text`` handler takes a raw string as the request body: